LexiKnight/Lung_Cancer/README.md

-# An analysis of Cancer Treatment Response
+# An analysis of Lung Cancer Treatment Response Post-Diagnosis

 ## Overview

- We examine data about Cancer treatment response.
-We estimate an Bayesian hierarchical model which explains their attributes based on their functionality.

-To use this folder, click the green "Code" button", then "Download ZIP".
-Move the downloaded folder to where you want to work on your own computer, and then modify it to suit.
+We examine data concering the response of lung caner patients to treatment post-diagnosis.Lung cancer, being one of the leading causes of cancer-related deaths worldwide, necessitates a comprehensive understanding of treatment effectiveness to improve patient outcomes and refine medical interventions.
+Our  objective is to analyze and model pathogenic stage and treatment type to patient survival.
+By leveraging statistical methodologies, specifically a Bayesian hierarchical model, we aim to elucidate the factors influencing greater survival and uncover insights into the effectiveness of different treatment approaches.

 ## File Structure

 The repo is structured as:
 -   `data/raw_data` contains the raw data as obtained from X.
 -   `data/analysis_data` contains the cleaned dataset that was constructed.
 -   `model` contains fitted models.